mensbeam/Arsse/README.md

 ### Adding users

-The Arsse currently includes a `user add <username> [<password>]` console command to add users to the database; other user management tasks require manual database edits.
-Alternatively, if the Web server is configured to handle authentication, you may set the configuration option `userPreAuth` to `true` and The Arsse will defer to the server and automatically add any missing users as it encounters them.
+The Arsse includes a `user add <username> [<password>]` console command to add users to the database; for example running `php arsse.php user add admin password` will add the user `admin` with the password `pasword` to the database.
+Other commands for managing users are also available.

+Alternatively, if the Web server is configured to handle authentication, you may set the configuration option `userPreAuth` to `true` and The Arsse will defer to the Web server and automatically add any missing users as it encounters them.

 ## Installation from source